marcelotduarte/cx_Freeze/doc/src/builtdist.rst

 A "built distribution" is what you're probably used to thinking of either as a "binary package" or an "installer" (depending on your background).
-It's not necessarily binary, though, because it might contain byte-code.
+It's not necessarily binary, though, because it might contain bytecode.
 (And "installer" is a term specific to the world of mainstream desktop systems.)

 A built distribution is how you make life as easy as possible for installers of